Lovkush-A/blog/_posts/2020-07-26-europython3.md

 ### NLPeasy, Philipp Thomann
 * NLPeasy is intended to make NLP easy
-* Bas lots of built in tools, e.g. spaCy, Vader, BeautifulSoup,
+* Has lots of built in tools, e.g. spaCy, Vader, BeautifulSoup
 * The talk presented example of analysing EuroPython abtracts
 * Had nice dashboard to visualise lots of outputs of models
-* See talk for details

 ### Kedro, Tam-Sanh Nguyen
 * Open source complete workflow package by QuantumBlack